Skyvell/bmw-commision-design/README.md

 ## Database Design
-Volume targets will be parsed into the VolumeTargets table and comission matrixes will be parseed into the ComissionMatrixes table.
-In VolumeTargets the partition key of Agent and the sort key of month will make up the unique key.
-In CommissionMatrixes the partition key of market and sort key of year will make up the unique key.
+Volume targets will be parsed into the VolumeTargets table and commission matrixes will be parseed into the ComissionMatrixes table.

 ![Initial draft of architecture](database.svg)